Q: Is Coaching right for me?

-Q: What is the best way to start building intercultural competencies?
+Q: What is the best way to start building inter-cultural competence?

-The first step would be to begin thingking about your own culture.
-Examine your national, organisational, or personal preferences before beginning the process of looking at the other cultures with which you are interacting so that you can effectively pinpoint any relevant gaps in knowledge or skills.
-It’s also useful to familiarise yourself with what cultural competency looks like and the aspects that tend to differentiate cultures.
+The first step would be to begin thinking about your own culture; to examine your personal, national or organisational preferences before beginning the process of looking at the other cultures with which you are interacting, so that you can effectively pinpoint any relevant gaps in knowledge or skills.
+It’s also useful to familiarise yourself with what cultural competence looks like and the aspects that tend to differentiate cultures.
 This can be accomplished on your own through observation, reading, and cultural self-assessment tools.

-Q: When is the best time for intercultural training - prior to departure or on arrival?
+Q: For relocation / international assignments : when is the best time for inter-cultural training - prior to departure or on arrival?

 Training which uses research on value differences can discuss differences before the emotional context that may be attached when those differences have been experienced.
 Use of a cultural mentor who is experienced in the host country is important to add validity to the pre-departure training.

-Training in the host country can ideally be in the form of follow up to the earlier training and provide on-the-spot explanations of aspects or situations the relocates have found confusing.
-While the relocate is immersed in the culture the trainer can provide support and encouragement in the behaviour and attitude changes needed to adapt well to working in the new location.
+Training in the host country can ideally be in the form of follow-up to the earlier training and provide on-the-spot explanations of aspects or situations the relocates have found confusing.
+While the relocatee is immersed in the culture the trainer can provide support and encouragement in the behaviour and attitude changes needed to adapt well to working in the new location.

 Q: Why provide training for family members?